-DIS 380 Disability and Diversity (3) Focuses on disability as a category of diversity and identity, as well as diversity within disability.
+DIS 380 Foundations in Disability and Diversity (3) Focuses on disability as a category of diversity and identity, as well as diversity within disability.
 Different strategies used to increase the freedom or liberty of people with disabilities are critically examined.
 A-F only.

 DIS 383 Disability History and Culture: From Homer to Hip Hop (3) How have people over many centuries, and from broad geographical perspectives perceived and treated individuals with disabilities?
 An overview of the history of the conditions in which people with disabilities lived.
 A-F only.

 DIS 606 Introduction to Research in Curriculum and Teaching (3) Classroom-based research covers the fundamentals of qualitative, quantitative, Action Research, mixed methods, and Curriculum Based Assessment.
 Exploratory, explanatory, and confirmatory research will be highlighted culminating in an outline for Plan B/Thesis proposal.
 (Cross-listed as EDCS 606)

 DIS 671 Basics of Applied Behavior Analysis (3) Focuses on the definitions and characteristics of applied behavior analysis and the concepts, principles, and processes.
 Concepts related to ethics and behavior change procedures will also be introduced.
 A-F only.

 DIS 673 Ethics and Professional Conduct (3) Focuses on content on the Behavior Analysis Certification Board's code for ethical conduct as well as advanced concepts, principles, and processes of applied behavior analysis.
 A-F only.